 The existing temple is made out of basalt.
 There is also a story behind this.
 When Peshwa Nanasaheb placed a bet on whether the stone surrounding the Jyotirlinga was hollow inside or not.
 He bet on the Jyotirlinga being not hollow; he lost.
 On losing the bet, he built a marvelous temple out of it.

 There used to be a world-famous Nassak Diamond, aka Eye of the Idol, in the temple.
 During the third Anglo-Maratha War, it was looted by British.
 Currently, it is with Edward J. Hand, a trucking firm executive from Greenwich, Connecticut, USA.

 Interesting Facts about Trimbakeshwar Shiva Temple

 - The birthplace of Lord Hanuman – Anjaneri mountain – is 7km from Trimbakeshwar.

 - The temple is designed in the Hemadpanthi architectural style, known to be the architectural style of the 13th century in Maharashtra.

 - The current temple was built by Peshwa Balaji Baji Rao, also known as Nana Saheb, during his office rein in July 1740 to June 1761.
 Peshwa means Prime Minister, and he was the Prime Minister of the Maratha Empire in India.

 - The unique aspect of Trimbakeshwar Shiva Temple is the three-faced lingams embodying Lord Brahma, Lord Vishnu, and Lord Rudra.
-They are covered by a jewelled crown, placed over the Gold Mask of Tridev.
+They are covered by a jeweled crown, placed over the Gold Mask of Tridev.
 The crown dates back to the era of Pandavas and also consists of diamonds, emeralds, and many precious stones.

 - The crown is only displayed on Mondays from 4-5 pm.

-- But because of excessive use of water, this lingam has started to erode.
+- But because of the excessive use of water, this lingam has started to erode.
 Many believe that this symbolizes the eroding nature of human society.